blinx-co/Novaline-ReadMe/readme.md

 2. `Novaline Crashing When Pressing Anything`: This error has be dealt with similarly to `Novaline Closing and Opening Discord`, just follow the same steps and the issue should be resolved

+3. `Could not establish relationship for SSL/TLS secure channel`: This error is occurs when your `Firewall` blocks the connection.
+Turn off your `Firewall` or your real time protection is on.

 Remember To Join The Discord: [Novaline's Discord](https://discord.com/invite/semnXTdss2)